 She also became well-known as a speaker and consultant in entrepreneurship.

-And she makes sure people know her story by starting to retweet again.
+And she makes sure people know her story by tweeting on Twitter.

 Lori helps people get comfortable on this platform, where the most advanced entrepreneurs and company owners are.
 Her training sessions with Joe Frankie guide newcomers to online strategy, service delivery, and effective promotion.

-Undoubtedly, in these modern times, an online image is needed like air.
-And without it, it is tough to count on success.
+Undoubtedly, in these modern times, an online image is vital.
+It’s tough to count on success without it.

-And although she rarely tweets, there is something to see there.
+And although she rarely tweets, there is valuable content to discover.
 Surely you can learn something for yourself here, which can help you in everyday life and build your writer's career.

 11. Margaret E. Atwood